-You’ve probably seen this trend in your own recent gift giving and gift receiving experiences.
+You’ve probably seen this trend in your own recent gift-giving and gift-receiving experiences.
 How many gift cards did you receive last year?
 How many did you give to others?
 We’re willing to bet it was at least a few.
 And for good reason.
 This payment method is basically instant cash for use at your favorite business.

 You’re not alone.
 The gift card market is simply enormous.
-In 2015, it was estimated by the business development firm, CEB, that the total amount spent on gift cards over the entire year would be $130 billion.
+In 2017, it was estimated by WalletHub, that the total amount spent on gift cards over the entire year would be $150 billion.
 An industry of that size isn’t something you have the luxury of ignoring.

 Now that we’ve explored the popularity of gift cards, let’s take a closer look at the two benefits we mentioned earlier: brand awareness and sales growth.